Below are detailed reviews of each product we tested, in ranked order.

 Pros

-- +Niji mode produces manga and anime art that rivals professional illustration.
+- +Niji 7 (launched January 9, 2026 via the Spellbrush collaboration) produces manga and anime art at a level that rivals professional illustration.

 Cons

-- –Not a comic tool — no panel layout, speech bubbles, lettering, or page assembly.
-You must use Canva, Photoshop, or similar tools separately.
+- –Still not a comic tool — no panel layout, speech bubbles, lettering, or page assembly.
+You assemble pages in Canva, Photoshop, or Clip Studio yourself.

 5. Canva: Designers assembling comics from AI-generated or imported art